050

 CDD for Tech Implementation & Support Businesses – Spotting the Good, the Bad and the Ugly

-Given the massive growth in digitisation, automation and the software markets, investors are pushing ever-increasing amounts in the tech advisor and technology implementation/support partner market.
-These businesses are subject to the same market growth rates (minimum >10% p.a., many >20% p.a.), but relative to the underlying software businesses they benefit from lower entry multiples despite having greater technology diversification.
-Additionally, many of these businesses are now generating material recurring revenue (managed services, product/IP), thus improving the revenue profile, and can represent significant buy and build opportunities.
+With software multiples remaining stuck around record highs [in '22 and '23], many technology investors are pushing increasing dollars into the tech advisor and technology implementation/support partner market (often marketed as "Digital Transformation service providers").
+These businesses are subject to similar market growth rates (minimum >10% p.a., many >20% p.a.), but relative to the underlying software businesses they benefit from lower entry multiples despite having greater technology diversification.
+Additionally, many of these businesses are now generating material recurring revenue (managed services, product/IP), thus improving the quality of their revenue – and can represent attractive platforms for both consolidation and add-on strategies.

 But nothing is easy – in the past four years, we’ve seen a rapid increase in the level of competition for these assets, and a widening mix of quality in underlying businesses.
 Thorough Commercial Diligence is essential.

 These businesses operate in a range of underlying industries, from function-focussed software (e.g., Cyber, Contact Centre/CX, MarTech) to industry-focussed software (e.g., Retail tech, FS tech).
-But regardless, there are a number of themes that are consistent, and below we outline a few of the key factors we look for to parse bad/good/great.
-These focus on the implementation and support partner business model, but many also apply to the wider advisor model.
+But across all these complexities and nuances, there are a number of themes that are consistent, and below we outline a few of the key factors we look for to parse bad/good/great.
+(Note: while these focus on the implementation and support partner business model, many also apply to the wider advisor model.)

-1. The size of the chasm between total and real/serviceable market size – and for the serviceable market, what that implies the businesses’ share can be.
+1. The size of the truly serviceable market – and for the serviceable market, what that implies the businesses’ share can be.
 Four core factors exist that should all be used to define real/serviceable:

 1. Geography (both international and local) – differentiate sweet spot vs anecdotal/single examples